GI-14 “General Washington” – Eagle Portrait Flask Amber

 History tells us that both John Adams and Thomas Jefferson died within hours of each other on July 4, 1826.
 This was 50 years to the day after the signing of the Declaration of Independence.
 This flask documents and commemorates the event and was brought forward by Thomas W. Dyott who was a British-born American patent-medicine king, glassmaker, temperance advocate, and reformer.
 He was also the head of Kensington Glass Works.

-Known colors are aqua and light green which are common and examples are available and are well within the means of the average collector.
+Known glass colors of the GI-14 flask are aqua and light green which are common and examples are available and are well within the means of the average collector.
 Clear medium green, clear emerald green, and emerald green are noted as rare.
-Deep green, blue-green, and deep green with yellow tone examples are considered very rare.
+Deep green, blue-green, and deep green with yellow tone examples is considered very rare.
 Golden-yellow, dark amber, red amber, sapphire, and deep sapphire blue are extremely rare.

 There is a grey example with a bluish cast that is probably the rarest color of all but not the most desirable color.
 The most desirable and most difficult to obtain colors would be amber followed by sapphire blue (some say cobalt blue).
 Both examples are represented in the museum.